EndeavourOS-Community-Editions/leftwm/README.md

 packages to be built and available on repo

-rom ArcoLinux Repos for now
+from ArcoLinux Repos for now

 leftwm-git